 One Meal’s mission is to provide dignified access to healthy, nutritious food relief to support vulnerable, marginalised and at-risk members of our community, and in doing so, also create opportunities for positive connection, conversation and engagement.
 One Meal supports 13 Women’s Shelters, school students through its food program at 15 schools (up from 9 in February), as well as families and individuals, providing nutritious, hot, fresh or frozen meals and fresh food and pantry hampers delivered to people referred by social service agencies and community groups.
 Their food delivery program targets those who may otherwise ‘fall through the cracks’ – people with restricted mobility, mental health challenges, communication/language barriers or challenging family situations, including domestic violence.
 Over 700 meals a week are cooked by volunteers in their own home, or in their warehouse, while schools often contribute cooked meals, and Recipe Tin Meals provides 2500 meals a week.
 One Meal is 100% volunteer run providing free community food programs supporting more than 3 000 homeless, vulnerable and at-risk people.

-IMPACT100 Sydney North funding will be used to replace their aging refrigerated truck, a key component in providing food relief, and vital in meeting food safety requirements.
+IMPACT100 Sydney North funding would be used to replace their aging refrigerated truck, a key component in providing food relief, and vital in meeting food safety requirements.

 Success Works commenced its services in 2019 as a pilot program under the auspices of Dress for Success Sydney.
 After three years as a successful pilot program, on 1 July 2022 Success Works Partners moved to operate as a social enterprise and independent not-for-profit organisation.
 Approximately 800 women are released from prisons in NSW every year.
 Many of these women have faced domestic violence, homelessness, mental health challenges and discrimination.
 Women with a criminal record are severely disadvantaged in the labour market.
 Without essential workplace skills and stable employment, a significant number of these women return to criminal activity and life in prison.